betsymail/SauceDemo/README.md

-# SauceDemo
+SauceDemo Framework Explanation of the Project

-Framework Explanation of the Project
+    It is a maven Project with POM design pattern with Page Factory.
+And if any method gets failed, getScreenshotAs() method will create the image file and will store under ‘target’ folder with name and date.

     Type of framework: Data-driven framework by using Page Object Model design pattern with Page Factory.
     Package structure: maven default folder structure